rhaeguard/shared-canvas/README.md

 # Shared Canvas

 Very simple canvas application that can be shared between multiple users thanks to CRDTs.
+(Currently the multi-user collaboration does not work due to signalling server being unavailable, but you can still use the application locally)

 Check it out here: https://shared-canvas.vercel.app/